runrig-coop/the-runrig-plan/ecology.md

 >    vehicles of self organization that best fit their local conditions and
 >    enable them to engage successfully in the class struggle at every
 >    progressive stage of our development and scale of deployment.

-It may be good to refer to these principles here or elsewhere in the Runrig Plan.

 ["Building Class Conscious Cooperatives"]:
     https://cooperationjackson.org/announcementsblog/buildingclassconsciouscoops